We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.

 – To send you email notifications which you have specifically requested.

-– To send to you marketing communications relating to our business which we think may be of interest to you by post or, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications).
+– To send to you marketing communications relating to our business which we think may legitimately be of interest to you by post, email or similar technology (you can opt-out at any time).

 – To deal with enquiries and complaints made by or about you relating to the website.